 Charulata is one of my favourite classic era Indian films.
 I love it because it is a real character piece, and also because it is a poignant and unforgettable story of love, emotional connection and loneliness.

-This is a film I love so much, mainly due to the heartbreaking lead performance of Madhabi Mukherjee.
-She is one of my favourite actresses from Indian cinema, she is so expressive and in this film her eyes convey everything her lonely character is feeling.
+The main reason I love this film so much is due to the heartbreaking and powerful lead performance of Madhabi Mukherjee.
+She is one of my favourite actresses from all of Indian cinema, she is such an expressive actress and she always manages to convey so much with her eyes alone.
+In this film Madhabi’s expressions convey everything that her lonely character is feeling.

-Charu is lonely, she wants more in her life than organising her household, and reading the books and magazines in her home library.
+Charu is lonely, she wants more in her life than merely organising her household, and reading the books and magazines in her home library.

-As the two spend time discussing literature and writing, they become close and enjoy spending time together.
+As the two spend time discussing literature and writing, they become very close and enjoy spending time together.
 Charu finds herself falling in love with Amal.
 Does he return her feelings?
 Will anything come of this growing love?A heartbreaking story of love that at first appears to be unrequited(truly one of the most difficult things to deal with in life), regret and enjoying life.

-This one is in my top five Ray films, the other four being – The Big City, Nayak: The Hero, The Music Room and The Stranger.
+This one is in my top five Ray films.
+The other four being The Big City, Nayak: The Hero, The Music Room and The Apu Trilogy.

 Any other fans of this one?
 If you’ve never seen it, I highly recommend it.